11ty/11ty-website/src/docs/cms.md

 Eleventy (like most site generators) is not tightly coupled to any CMS and offers the flexibility to work with a wide variety of available industry and community options!
 Content Management Systems decoupled in this way are known as Headless.

-## Headless, not a Monolith

-Headless CMS options provide a variety of benefits that will be immediately recognizable to developers familiar with more tightly-coupled/monolithic options (where the front-end and the back-end are co-dependent on each other).
+Using a Headless CMS offers a variety of benefits that will be immediately recognizable to developers familiar with more tightly-coupled/monolithic options, where the front and back-end are co-dependent on each other.

-Chief among those benefits: using Headless allows developers to have more control over their front-end.
-This alleviates pressure on front-end performance and accessibility common to monolithic options.
-(It should also be noted that traditionally tightly-coupled solutions like Drupal, Joomla, or WordPress are also starting to offer Headless options too.)
+Primarily, using Headless allows developers more control over the front-end.
+This alleviates pressure on front-end performance and accessibility issues common to monolithic options.
+It’s worth noting that traditionally tightly-coupled solutions like Drupal, Joomla, or WordPress are also starting to offer Headless options too.

-### Types of Headless
+## Types of Headless

-There are two main types of Headless CMS:
+Digging deeper, there are two main types of Headless CMS options:

 1. **Source Control**: checks files directly into your code repository (`git` is a very popular one).
-You may hear these referred to as a `git`-Based CMS.
+You may hear these referred to as Git-based CMS solutions.
 A few benefits of this approach:
 	* Your data and content are already versioned.
+	* Works as-is with your existing deployment process, including branch/test/pre-production deploy previews.
 	* No data migration is needed if you decide to swap providers—it’s [baked in (not fried)](http://www.aaronsw.com/weblog/000404).
-	* Works as-is with your existing deployment process, including branch/test/pre-production deploy previews.
 1. **API Based**: provide an external API that can be queried in your build or serverless functions.
 This approach gives you access to a powerful query language that can unlock access to complex data structures.

 ## Headless CMS Providers